 Typical world war 2 era USN flotilla with several carriers and battleships providing escort to the carriers

 From the Essex to Nimitz, size of carriers grew exponentially.
-They were not given any onboard offensive weapons as they had escorting battleships replaced by heavily armed destroyers and frigates in 21st century to attack surface targets if needed.
+They were not given any onboard offensive weapons as they had escorts.
+The escorts changed from battleships to heavily armed destroyers and frigates in 21st century.
 The only offensive capability western carriers had were the air wings they carried.
 The Americans started using nuclear propulsion which allowed the carriers to sail non-stop for 20 years, and its operational readiness only limited by food, fuel for its jets and spare parts.

 Heavy aircraft carrying cruiser Admiral Kuznetsov